goldmansachs/obevo/CONTRIBUTING.md

 Please add a description of your changes to the [Change Log](CHANGELOG.md).

-Before you submit your first pull request, please first submit a DCO, per the instructions in the last seciton on this page.
+Before you submit your first pull request, please first submit a DCO, per the instructions in the last section on this page.

 Finally, submit a pull request.
 In your pull requests:
 * Make sure you [rebase your fork](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request) so that pull requests can be fast-forward merges.